Charging Basics

 Level I

 Level I charging simply requires a 120 volt outlet.
 All electric vehicles come equipped with a cord that you can plug into a common outlet.
-A Level I charge uses the J1772 charging port and will typically add 4 miles of range for every hour spent charging.
+A Level I charge uses the J1772 or NACS charging ports and will typically add 4 miles of range for every hour spent charging.

 Level II

 Level II charging requires a 240 volt outlet and a charging unit.
 You can purchase a Level II unit online and install it in your home with the help of a licensed electrician.
 There are also many publicly available Level II units.
-A Level II charge uses the J1772 charging port and has the potential add 11 to 54 miles of range for every hour spent charging (the actual speed depends upon the capacity of the charger built into your EV).
+A Level II charge uses the J1772 or NACS charging ports and has the potential to add 11 to 54 miles of range for every hour spent charging (the actual speed depends upon the capacity of the charger built into your EV).

 DC Fast Charging

-DC (Direct Current) Fast Charging is the fastest charging available for passenger cars (other than Tesla).
+DC (Direct Current) Fast Charging is the fastest charging available for passenger cars.
 It is increasingly available along major highways and intended for longer trips.
-American and European manufacturers use the J1772 combo (otherwise known as CCS DCFC or SAE Combo) and Asian manufacturers use the CHAdeMO.
+Currently, many manufacturers use the J1772 combo (otherwise known as CCS DCFC or SAE Combo), few manufacturers use the CHAdeMO (but this technology is being phased out in North America), and Tesla (and other manufacturers starting in 2025) use the North American Charging Standard (NACS) port.
 Not all DC Fast Charging stations will have plugs for each type of charging port.
-As a result, you must make sure the DC Fast Charging station you visit has the correct plug to match up with the charging port on your vehicle.
+As a result, you must make sure the DC Fast Charging station you visit has the correct plug to match up with the charging port on your vehicle or that you have the correct converter.

 Here's a summary of the important things to know about each charging level.